lsst-ts/observatory-ops-docs/project/Templates/troubleshooting-template.rst

 Overview
 ^^^^^^^^

 ..
-In one or two sentances, explain when this troubleshooting procedure needs to be used.
+In one or two sentences, explain when this troubleshooting procedure needs to be used.
 Describe the symptoms that the user sees to use this procedure.

 This is a template for a troubleshooting procedure.
 It is performed by authorized and trained users.

-.. _Title-of-Troubleshooting-Procedure-Known-Causes:
+.. _Title-of-Troubleshooting-Procedure-Error-Diagnosis:

-Known causes
+Error diagnosis
-^^^^^^^^^^^^
+^^^^^^^^^^^^^^^

 ..
 This section should provide simple overview of known or suspected causes for the error.
 ..
 It is preferred to include them as a bulleted or enumerated list.
 ..
-Post screenshots of the error state or relevant traceback.
+Post screenshots of the error state or relevant tracebacks.

 - This is an example bullet.